Warranty & Accessories

 Electric Razors: How We Tested, What We Found

-Electric shaver manufacturers market their products as the one that gives you a close, smooth shave, both the most comfortable and the quickest.
+It seems all the electric shaver manufacturers market their products as the most comfortable and the quickest to give you a close shave.
 We tested each of the electric razors on our lineup to determine the accuracy of these claims.

 What Else Is Important in Selecting an Electric Razor?